-- 1. I order the Board to provide a decision letter to the appellant regarding access to the records in accordance with the Act within fifteen (15) days of the date of this order. - 2.
-In order to verify compliance with this order, I order the Board to provide me with a copy of its decision letter on access referred to in Provision 1 within five (5) days of the date that the notice of decision is sent to the appellant.
-The notice should be sent to my attention, c/o Information and Privacy Commissioner/Ontario, 80 Bloor Street West, Suite 1700, Toronto, Ontario, M5S 2V1.
+- 1. I order the Tribunal to provide a decision letter to the appellant regarding access to the records in accordance with the Act within fifteen (15) days of the date of this order. - 2.
+In order to verify compliance with this order, I order the Tribunal to provide me with a copy of its decision letter on access referred to in Provision 1 within five (5) days of the date that the notice of decision is sent to the appellant.
+The notice should be forwarded to my attention, c/o Information and Privacy Commissioner/Ontario, 80 Bloor Street West, Suite 1700, Toronto, Ontario, M5S 2V1

-Mumtaz Jiwan Inquiry Officer
+Original signed by: Mumtaz Jiwan Inquiry Officer